Preparing a Poster at the Washington, DC Conference

 Posters challenge historians to think of creative ways to present their narratives visually, rather than just verbally.
 Presenting a poster allows you to interact more personally with the people who are interested in your research.
 People can view your poster throughout the entire conference and then come talk with you about your ideas during the special poster reception.

 Posters will be displayed at the Washington, DC conference from March 18-21, 2015.
-We will have a poster reception on Saturday evening, March 21.
+We will have a poster reception on Saturday, March 21, from 6:00 - 7:00 p.m.
 All poster presenters should make every effort to attend that session so that they may discuss their posters.
 An award for the most effective poster (quality of research and visual appeal) will be presented at the reception.

 Instructions for Preparing Posters